Availability of safe drinking water in India, how safe is tap water in India

+Many in India are worried about the availability of safe drinking water in India.
 Some of the most common questions about the water in India are "is it safe to drink tap water in India" or "how safe is bottled water in India" or "is it safe to drink boiled tap water in India".
 We will answer each of these questions below.

 The people are not sure of the safety of drinking water in India, both about the safety of tap water in India and about the quality and safety of bottled water in India.
 There are so many newspaper reports about the bad quality of the water in India, so it is but natural that we are worried about our water quality.
 The best solution is to fit a Reverse Osmosis filter or an RO water filter to filter the tap water in our homes and work places.